facebookarchive/nailgun/README.md

 ---
 **Note:**  Nailgun is based on original code developed by <a href="http://martylamb.com/">Marty Lamb</a>.
-In October, 2017, Marty transferred the repository to Facebook, where it is currently maintained by [FIXME].
+In October, 2017, Marty transferred the repository to Facebook, where it is currently maintained by <a href="https://buckbuild.com/">Buck team</a>.
 Nailgun will remain available under the Apache license, version 2.0.
 ---

 Nailgun is a client, protocol, and server for running Java programs from